Roman Catholic Diocese of Orange: Cathedral

 In 2001, Bishop Brown first announced plans to build a new cathedral to replace the Cathedral of the Holy Family.
 However, with the onset of the Catholic sexual abuse scandal in the diocese, Brown deemed it "inappropriate" then to raise funds for a new cathedral.
-In 2005, the diocese purchased land in Santa Ana and established Christ Our Savior Cathedral Parish, planning to eventually build a cathedral there.
-The cost of the cathedral project was estimated at approximately $200 million, which prompted comparisons to the cost of building the Cathedral of Our Lady of the Angels in Los Angeles.
+In 2005, the diocese purchased land in Santa Ana and established Christ Our Savior Cathedral Parish, planning to build a cathedral there.
+The cost of the cathedral project was estimated at $200 million.

 In October 2010, Crystal Cathedral Ministries, the Protestant congregation that owned Crystal Cathedral in Garden Grove, filed for bankruptcy protection.
 Later in 2010, the diocese announced its interest in buying the building and converting it into a Catholic cathedral.
-It was seen as a potential cost and time-saving alternative over building a new one.
+The diocese considered the purchase as a potential cost and time-saving alternative over building a new cathedral.

 In 2011, a U.S. bankruptcy court judge approved the sale of Crystal Cathedral and its campus to the diocese for $57.5 million; the sale was finalized in February 2012.
 At that time, the diocese removed "Cathedral" from Christ Our Savior Parish's name, repurposing it as a parish church.
-In June 2012, the diocese announced that the new cathedral would be named "Christ Cathedral".
-The Vatican had approved the building's new name, using suggestions from the diocese and its members.
+In June 2012, the diocese announced that Crystal Cathedral would be renamed "Christ Cathedral".
+The Vatican had approved the building's new name, fpllowing suggestions from the diocese and its members.

-In June 2013, the diocese moved St. Callistus Parish to the Christ Cathedral campus.
-At the same time, Crystal Cathedral Ministries moved to the former St. Callistus campus, leased to them by diocese.
-In September 2013, the diocese moved the St. Callistus' parish school to the cathedral campus, renaming it Christ Cathedral Academy.

 In 2014, the diocese announced a $72 million plan to renovate the cathedral building to meet Catholic liturgy requirements while maintaining its architectural qualities.
 Construction began in 2017 and was completed in 2019.